NabeelGhalib/cyclistic-case-study/README.md

 - Check for incomplete and wrong data(spelling mistakes,irrelevant data etc.)

 ### Cleaning

-- I can find out the time it takes for every ride to complete by subtracting started_at from ended_at
+1.I can find out the time it takes for every ride to complete by subtracting started_at from ended_at

 ```sql